ís fourth novel, published in 1978, The World According to Garp

 - Boarding School / One Gender School : The prep school where Garp is allowed to attend as the son of a staff member.
 A fictional version of Irving's own prep school, Exeter.

-- Contrived Coincidence: When The World According to Garp was written, with the protagonist's biological father a comatose but aroused World War II, Irving was unaware that his own biological father had been in the military.
+- Contrived Coincidence: When The World According to Garp was written with the protagonist's biological father a comatose but aroused injured Air Force gunner in World War II, Irving was unaware that his own biological father had been in the military.

 - Double Standard: Rape, Female on Male : Jenny's conception of Garp.
 Most definitely not OK, as Garp's father was a bed-bound patient in the hospital where she worked.
 No one knows how it happened, so she never has to answer for it.

-- Elective Mute : Of an extreme kind: The Ellen Jamesians are a group of Straw Feminists who cut out their tongues in support of a young rape victim.
+- Elective Mute : Of an extreme kind: The Ellen Jamesians are a group of radical feminists who cut out their tongues in support of a young rape victim.

 - Embarrassing Nickname : Cushion and Pooh.